University of Stirling

 English Language Requirements

-- The University of Stirling welcomes applications from all countries and will consider them on an individual basis.
+The university welcomes applications from all countries and will consider them on an individual basis.
 Students need to demonstrate a minimum level of English language proficiency if English is not their first language.

-- If you don't meet entry requirements the university, via our joint venture with INTO, offers academic preparation courses to help.
+- If students don't meet entry requirements the university offers academic preparation courses to help, in partnership with INTO.

 Bursaries and Scholarships